git-yifanzhu/machine_learning_hsg20s/README.md

 ### Check the different Movie Suggestions in Shiny App
-- Open the Rshiny Algorithm Comparison.R and run the App on your local host Please Note: Due to the fact that all algortihms are loaded in the app, it takes about 5 minutes until the app is running since the main.R file will be sourced.
+- Open the Rshiny Algorithm Comparison.R and run the App on your local host
+- Please Note: Due to the fact that all algortihms are loaded in the app, it takes about 5 minutes until the app is running since the main.R file will be sourced.
+Therefore, the app is also deployed under www....)

 #add gif to (will be added)